-New York Magazine

-The puzzle that Will created which elicited the most response appeared on Election Day, 1996.
+The puzzle that Will edited which elicited the most response appeared on Election Day, 1996.
 The clue to the middle answer across the grid was “Lead story in tomorrow's newspaper.”
 The answer appeared to be “CLINTON ELECTED.”
 Because of intentional ambiguity in the crossing clues, however, the answer could also have been “BOB DOLE ELECTED”—either fit.

 Will wrote the riddles for the film Batman Forever and has guest-starred in episodes of The Simpsons and How I Met Your Mother, in each case playing himself.
 He was also the subject of the 2006 award-winning documentary film Wordplay.